athena-framework/demo/README.md

 ## Contributing

 Have an idea/feature common/useful enough to be worthy of including into the application?
-Create an issue and we can see about getting that included.
+Create an issue and we can see about having it included.